 Yes, you can refinance your student loans more than once.

 But then that begs the question: Should you?
+Just because you can refinance your student loans again, doesn’t mean you have to or even should.
 That depends on your reason for wanting to refinance more than once.

 When Multiple Refinancing May Be a Good Idea

 Choosing to refinance your refinanced loan is a good idea if the lending rates have gone down and you pay a lower interest rate on your new loan.
-Even a small drop in the interest rate will help you pay off your student debt faster.
-For this you must keep an eye on prevailing interest rates so you can get the benefit when the rates go down.
+Even a small drop in the interest rate will help you pay off your student debt faster, and who doesn’t want to get out of debt sooner?
+For this to happen, you must keep an eye on prevailing interest rates so you can get the benefit when the rates go down.

 Are There Any Downsides to Multiple Refinancing?

 The major downside to multiple refinancing is the effect it will have on your credit score.
 Credit inquiries will lower your credit score by a few points—though it’s a temporary measure.
 If you shop around for student loan refinancing, be sure to do it all at once, because multiple credit checks in a small amount of time will let the credit bureaus know you’re shopping around.

 Another downside is the time and effort that goes into keeping tabs of interest rates, applying to multiple lenders and comparing rates, and then setting up the new payments.
 Sure, you don’t have to commit to any one lender, but it still takes a lot of time and organization to get all your options straight.
 You’ll have to stay on top of all the lenders so you know which one gets you the best deal, but that process can feel like a lot.